kiba/Writings/for_science/chp25_political_uncertainity.md

 "Highly likely.
 The former captain selected everyone carefully from the start to ensure operational success.
 However, there is a way to guarantee their return, if politically unplatable."

-"You.
-Will.
-Not.
-Mention.
-That.
-Option."
+"That option is simply unacceptable."

 "Understood."

 Juri wondered if this acting captain could be trusted at all.
-Years of his life was spent serving with Kobayashi and overseeing the military.
+Years of his life was spent serving with Kobayashi and her secret entourage.
 At the same time, there were no incriminating evidence linking him with Kobayashi beyond strictly professional relations.

-Moreover, he was the best man to maintain the operation of the military.
+Moreover, he was the best man to maintain and oversee the operation of the military, especially in the years to come.

 She couldn't simply remove him based on the mere suspicion of his loyalty.

 No, that would be unwise.
 There were a growing fraction within Sidonia that admired Kobayashi.
-Any attempt to censor or ban would make the government looks very bad and would cause membership to explode.
+Any attempt to censor or ban on this group would make the government looks very bad.

 The impeachment trial was a forgone conclusion, but it needed to be concluded very fast.